Anastasiya Sarantseva: Senior

 In 2024 she had her senior international debut at the Gymnastik International in Germany, where she won silver in the all-around behind Daniela Munits from Israel and silver in the ribbon final.
 She also competed in the World Cup in Sofia, where she placed 19th in the all-around, and in the World Cup Baku, where she placed 22nd.
 In both events, she was the second reserve for the ribbon final.
 In May, she competed at the 2024 Asian Championships, which were held in her hometown of Tashkent.
 She competed with ball and ribbon only and made the finals for both; in each final, she placed 5th.
 She won gold in the team competition along with Takhmina Ikromova, Nataliya Usova, and the senior group.

 Sarantseva began her 2025 season in March, when she took 5th place overall in the Thiais Grand Prix.
 On 25–27 April, she competed at the World Cup Tashkent, where she took 4th place in the all-around.
 She won silver medals in the hoop and clubs finals and a bronze in ball.
 In May, she won the silver medal at the 2025 Asian Championships in Singapore behind teammate Takhmina Ikromova.
 She also won gold in team and ball and bronze in hoop.
 On July 18-20, she competed at the World Cup Milan and took 7th place in the all-around.
 She qualified to the ball final, placing 8th.

 In August, she competed at her first World Championships, held in Rio de Janeiro, Brazil, where she took 19th place in all-around qualifications and did not advance into the all-around final.
 She qualified to the ribbon final.

+In May 2026, she competed only with ball at the 2026 Asian Championships in Bishkek, contributing to the team gold medal together with Takhmina Ikromova, Nataliya Usova and the senior group.